Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ## Current State

 Our game and website are currently fully functional.
-Our website allows users to create a profile and compete with other users for the highest score.
+Our website allows users to:
-There is also a tutorial on how to play.
+    -create a profile(stores user data in database) -log in and out of their profile(calls upon database) -compete with other users for the highest score(update players info in the database) -view top ten highest scores(calls on database) -view a tutorial on how to play
-As an added bonus and a requirement of software 2 users can view current weather data in the cities they will be flying to with-in the game.
+    -view live weather in cities they may be flying to in the game -view details about development team and contact info

 ## Vision